 If a medication is causing Cushing’s syndrome, a person should speak to a doctor about the possibility of changing their treatment plan.

-Acromegaly is a hormonal condition that happens when the pituitary gland produces too much growth hormone.
-It most commonly presents in middle adulthood.
+Acromegaly is a hormonal condition that happens if the pituitary gland produces too much growth hormone.

 - pain in the abdomen or pelvis